choonkeat/choonkeat.github.io/_posts/2020-08-26-make-bugs-into-type-errors.md

         -- other APIs ...
 ```

-Now, each branch is required to return the same set of fields; each API can have is own set of fields.
-Elm compiler will be our constant vigilance instead. 🎉
+Now, each branch is required to return the same fields; each API can have their own field set.
+Elm compiler can be our constant vigilance instead. 🎉